AdaptableTools/example-adaptable-angular-aggrid/README.md

-# AdaptableBlotter Angular example with two custom themes
+# AdapTable Angular example with two custom themes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

-It proves how you can use the `adaptableblotter-angular-aggrid` component for angular, with custom system themes.
+It proves how you can use the `adaptable-angular-aggrid` component for angular, with custom system themes.

 ## Development server